thim81/openapi-format/readme.md

 You can also pass a list of keys from which preserve empty objects.
 For instance a `['schema']` value would only prevent removal of empty objects having for key `schema`.

-REMARK: Please note that openapi-format default behavior is to remove all empty objects from your document, except for examples.
+REMARK: Please note that openapi-format default behavior is to remove all empty objects from your document, except for items of examples, security, schemas, default, oneOf, allOf.

 ```yaml
 openapi: 3.0.0